Home Blog The Boys Season 4 Review: Most Violent, Gory Superhero Show

 Showrunner Eric Kripke masterfully weaves real-world events, like the January 6 Capitol Attack and former President Donald Trump’s trial, into the storyline.
 The satire and political commentary expose the hypocrisy and delusion of the American right-wing, adding another layer of depth to the series.

-While the humor is more subdued this season, it still packs a punch.
-Ashley’s (Colby Minifie) line about Deep (Chace Crawford) captures the show’s irreverent tone perfectly: “Stupid people who think they are smart make me want to eat my own s**t.”
+While the humor is more subdued this season, it still packs a punch. ashley’s (Colby Minifie) line about Deep (Chace Crawford) captures the show’s irreverent tone perfectly: “Stupid people who think they are smart make me want to eat my own s**t.”
 It’s moments like these that remind us why “The Boys” stands tall amidst the sea of superhero shows.

 In summary, the first three episodes of “The Boys” season 4 deliver a potent mix of dark satire, emotional depth, and unrelenting hyperviolence.
 The series continues to push boundaries, offering a razor-sharp antidote to the tired superhero genre.
 The Boys are back, blood-soaked cape and all, ready to make us laugh, gag, and wince at the absurdity of their diabolical existence.
 The first three episodes are streaming now on Amazon Prime Video.